Impact on PaperCut Software due to Print Nightmare vulnerabilities

-Microsoft has released a critical severity patch for this vulnerability.
-It is available via Windows Update or from the links on the Advisory.
+Microsoft has released multiple patches and fixes surrounding these vulnerabilities.
+They are available via Windows Update or from the links on the Advisory.
 PaperCut strongly recommends that you apply the patch to all Microsoft Windows systems prioritizing systems that have the Microsoft Windows print spooler service exposed to your network.

 PaperCut strongly recommends that you read the Microsoft Advisory for yourself to understand the impact of and scope of the recommended work-arounds and mitigations.
 We recommend each customer evaluate that risk for themselves and if appropriate consider the mitigations approaches set out in this article.
 We strongly recommend that you patch any system that needs to expose the Microsoft Windows print spooler to the network as a priority.

 Based on the 6th July 2021 update( version 2.0) to the Microsoft advisory PaperCut believes the following work-arounds and configurations form a reasonable balance between security and maintaining the ability to print.
 As always organisations should evaluate this internally and with respect to their own risk management procedures:

 - Ensure that any Microsoft Windows Print Servers are isolated from the internet ( e.g. accessible only from your internal network)

 - Not using a Domain Controller as a Print Server.

 - Patch all print servers with the patches in the Microsoft Advisory.

 - Disabling the Spooler Service on any member server or client that doesn’t need to print.

 - Setting the “Allow Print Spooler to accept client connections:” group policy to disabled on systems that don’t need to accept print jobs from other systems.